 Here are some works that are related to the spirit of finding more readable specifications. \cite{fernau2009algorithms} has used the model of deterministic GA to develop a learning algorithm for some simple forms of regular expressions, with applications in learning DTD specifications for XML code.
 In this paper, the author talks about readability of specifications.
 They claim that regular expressions (REs) are arguably the best way to specify regular languages.
 They also claim that the translation algorithms from DFAs to REs give unreadable REs.
 In the paper, they consider specific language classes and generate algorithms to learn simple looking REs.

 Another work that talks about readability of specifications is~\cite{DBLP:conf/icse/ZimmermanLL02}.
-They consider automata based specification languages and perform extensive experiments to determine which choice of syntax gives better readability.
-They remark that hierarchical specifications are easier, since not every transition needs to be specified.
+It considers automata based specification languages and performs extensive experiments to determine which choice of syntax gives better readability.
+The authors remark that hierarchical specifications are easier, since not every transition needs to be specified.
 Once again, we observe that there is an effort to remove transitions.
 Another formalism is proposed in~\cite{DBLP:conf/date/VenkateshSKA14} which uses a tabular notation where each cell contains patterns, which is then compiled into a usual automaton for analysis.